vishalchovatiya/CPP_Templates/C++ casting.md

   }
 };
 ```
-- Compiler will simply call this function & wont throw any error because programmer explicitly mentioning that this is how he/she wants to assign `r-value` to `l-value`.
+- Compiler will simply call this function & wont throw any error because programmer explicitly mentioning that this is how he/she wants to assign.

 ### C-style casts